In a previous post, I renamed ‘Weekly’ Wrap-Ups to Recent Reads, as I feel like that reflects the timescale between posts more accurately!

 Stiefvater has such a unique, brilliant way of writing such detailed, visual prose that I ended up savouring pages of descriptions and plenty of quotes to pull out.
 It feels like a dreamy wonderland adventure with instantly memorable and brilliant characters that I am intrigued to continue.
 Four stars.

 This is a complex, phenomenal book that filled me with rage and left me speechless.
-Full review to come.
+Full review here.
 Five stars.

 I’d just finished series 3 of Stranger Things before diving into this companion novel, so I was in the perfect mood to return to Hawkins.
 This focuses on Terry Ives and slightly on Brenner, with some interesting cameos and gives a partial insight into the awful experiments that occurred, but doesn’t add that much to the world.
 Three stars.